jlipps/sausage/README.md

 locally or on Sauce Labs.
 You run the tests with [PHPUnit](http://phpunit.de).

-Sausage comes bundled with [Paraunit](http://github.com/jlipps/paraunit) (for running your PHPUnit tests in parallel) and
-[Sauce Connect](http://saucelabs.com/docs/connect) (for testing locally-hosted sites with Sauce).
+Sausage comes bundled with [Paraunit](http://github.com/jlipps/paraunit) (for running your PHPUnit tests in parallel) and optionally [Sauce Connect](http://saucelabs.com/docs/connect) (for testing locally-hosted sites with Sauce).